dmaksimov/docs/advanced/api/configuration.md

 # Configuring the API

-The API is configured through project files in the `/config` directory.
-A [sample config file](https://github.com/directus/api/blob/master/config/api_sample.php) is provided in case you would like to [manually install](./configure-manually.md) the API instead of using the [App installer](./configure-with-app.md) or [CLI installer](./configure-with-script.md).
+> Each API project configuration is contained within a dedicated file in the `/config` directory.
+Additionally, this process adds a boilerplate system schema into the project's database.

-## Project Config File
+## Project Config Files

 Each API instance can manage multiple projects.
 Each project has its own config, database, and file storage.
 Any extensions installed in the API will be available for all projects it manages.